-A measure of the disorder or unavailability of useful energy within a closed system.
+Entropy is a measure of the disorder or unavailability of useful energy within a closed system.
 More entropy means less energy available for doing work.
-When a system undergoes a reversible change the entropy changes by an amount equal to the energy transferred to the system by heat divided by the thermodynamic temperature at which this occurs (i.e., the infinitestimal entropy change δS when a quantity of heat δQ is transferred at absolute temperature T is defined as δS = δQ/T).
+When a system undergoes a reversible change the entropy changes by an amount equal to the energy transferred to the system by heat divided by the thermodynamic temperature at which this occurs (i.e., the infinitesimal entropy change δS when a quantity of heat δQ is transferred at absolute temperature T is defined as δS = δQ/T).

 Another way to think of entropy is the number of rearrangements of the ingredients of a system that leave its overall appearance intact, or alternatively as the amount of information about the microscopic motion of the atoms making up the system which is not determined by a description of the macroscopic state of that system.

 Any change taking place in a system which results in an increase in entropy has a positive entropy change (ΔS).
 Most spontaneous thermodynamic processes are accompanied by an increase in entropy.
 Entropy has units of joules per degree K per mole.

 See also enthalpy.

 Home • About • Copyright © The Worlds of David Darling • Encyclopedia of Alternative Energy • Contact